Perry County, Tennessee: Breckenridge's raid on Linden

 Before dawn on May 12, 1863, a flotilla under the command of Lt.
 Cmdr.
 Ledyard Phelps composed of the USS Champion, USS Covington, USS Argosy, and the USS Silver Cloud landed elements of the Union Army's 6th Tennessee Cavalry Regiment on the Tennessee River 12 mi west of Linden.
 The small force of 55 men led by Lt.
 Col. William Breckenridge, possibly a native of either Wayne County or Perry County, approached Linden at daybreak.
 The Confederate forces, totaling about 100 men under Lt.
 Col. William Frierson, were preparing to depart Linden to join General Van Dorn's force at Spring Hill and were taken completely by surprise.
 After a short skirmish against pickets, the Union cavalry captured Lt.
 Col. Frierson and 46 of his officers and men and killed three more before reinforcements could arrive.
 During this engagement, the county courthouse, which was being held by the Confederate forces, was burned, destroying most records from the early history of the county.
 The only Union loss during the engagement was one horse.
 Breckenridge then returned to the Tennessee River and transferred his prisoners to the awaiting riverboats for transportation to Cairo, Missouri.
 Intelligence gathered from the Confederates captured in the engagement provided significant details to Union leadership on the size, location, and intentions of Confederate forces in the Middle Tennessee, including plans to re-capture Fort Henry and attack Union forces under General Rosecrans.
 The amphibious landing and battle was recounted on the front page of the May 17, 1863, edition of the New York Times.
 Breckenridge later died of disease on October 15, 1863, and was buried at Shiloh National Cemetery.

 Battles at Lobelville and Beardstown

-A force of about 400 Confederate cavalry under Maj.
-Gen. Nathan Bedford Forrest crossed the Tennessee River at the Duck River on or about September 23, 1864, and worked their way south through the Buffalo River valley taking conscripts to reinforce their numbers.
-On September 27 or 29 (sources differ on the date) the force was engaged by the 2nd Tennessee Mounted Infantry, numbering about 250 men, at Lobelville.
-The Confederate forces retreated to Beardstown, and Federal forces attempted to locate them the following day, bypassing Beardstown for Cane Creek.
-The Confederates had their numbers reinforced to 600 men overnight and pursued the Federal forces east towards Centerville, who retreated through Confederate blocking forces and across the Duck River.
-The Confederates were then able to take control of Linden and the Buffalo River valley by the 30th.
+On or about September 23, 1864, a force of about 400 Confederate cavalry under Maj.
+Gen. Nathan Bedford Forrest crossed the Tennessee River near the mouth of the Duck River and worked their way south through the Buffalo River valley, taking conscripts to reinforce their numbers along the way.
+On September 27 or 29 (sources differ on the date) elements of the 2nd Tennessee Mounted Infantry numbering about 250 men engaged the Confederates at Lobelville.
+The Confederate forces retreated south to Beardstown following the brief engagement.
+Federal forces attempted to locate them the following day, but bypassed Beardstown and crossed the Buffalo River for Cane Creek.
+The Confederates had their numbers reinforced to 600 men overnight and pursued the Federal forces east towards Centerville.
+The Federals were able to stage a retreat through Confederate blocking forces and cross the Duck River, leaving the Confederates to take control of Linden and the lower Buffalo River valley by the 30th.